MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 ![The Configuration information of a Skype for Business Client using Modern Authentication shows a Lync and EWS OAUTH Authority URL of https://login.windows.net/common/oauth2/authorize.](media/4e54edf5-c8f8-4e7f-b032-5d413b0232de.png)

-You should also hold down the CTRL key at the same time you right click the icon for the Outlook client (also in the Windows Notifications tray) and click 'Connection Status'.
+You should also hold down the CTRL key at the same time you right-click the icon for the Outlook client (also in the Windows Notifications tray) and click 'Connection Status'.
 Look for the client's SMTP address against an AuthN type of 'Bearer\*', which represents the bearer token used in OAuth.

 ## Related articles